-The statutory and regulatory framework governing cancellation recognize that the government is far better positioned to produce criminal records than noncitizens in removal proceedings, 58% of whom are unrepresented and around 50% of whom are detained.4 This conclusion is consistent with longstanding evidentiary rules, which place the burden of production on the party with the greater access to records.
-See e.g., 2 McCormick on Evidence § 337, at 475 (6th ed.
+The statutory and regulatory framework governing cancellation recognize that the government is far better positioned to produce criminal records than noncitizens in removal proceedings, 58% of whom are unrepresented and around 50% of whom are detained.6 This conclusion is consistent with longstanding evidentiary rules, which place the burden of production on the party with the greater access to records.
+See Matter of Vivas, 16 I. & N. Dec.
+68 (B.I.A.
+1977) ("The rule that we are enunciating for this situation is not new to either criminal or civil proceedings.
+The burden of going forward with evidence can be placed on a party not bearing the burden of proof when the facts are within his particular knowledge or control."); see also 2 McCormick on Evidence § 337, at 475 (6th ed.
 2006).
-Here, that party is the government, given its virtually unfettered access to state criminal records, as compared to the limited (or nonexistent) ability of cancellation applicants to access such records.
+Here, that party is the government, given its extensive access to state criminal records, as compared to the limited (or nonexistent) ability of cancellation applicants to access such records.
 Interpreting the governing regulations to mean otherwise would raise serious fairness and Due Process concerns.
 See Zadvydas v.
 Davis, 533 U.S. 678, 693 (2001); Landon v.
 Plasencia, 459 U.S. 21, 37 (1982).
-Requiring noncitizens to produce criminal records would place an insurmountable burden on cancellation applicants because: detained and unrepresented noncitizens face enormous practical difficulties in requesting and receiving documents, and noncitizens often cannot discern how, where, and from whom to request conviction records.
+Requiring noncitizens to produce criminal records would place an insurmountable burden on cancellation applicants because detained and unrepresented noncitizens face enormous practical difficulties in requesting and receiving documents, and noncitizens often cannot discern how, where, and from whom to request conviction records.

-4See Executive Office of Immigration Review, FY 2010 Statistical Year Book Figure O-1 (2011), available at www.justice.gov/eoir/statspub/fy10syb.pdf; Amnesty Int'1, Jailed Without Justice:
+6 See Executive Office of Immigration Review, FY 2010 Statistical Year Book Figure O-1 (2011), available at www.justice.gov/eoir/statspub/fy10syb.pdf; Amnesty Int'1, Jailed Without Justice: